Watch North West Adorably Crash Kim Kardashian, Kanye West's Interview

 Kim Kardashian and Kanye West's recent interview featured a surprise guest.

 While the Keeping Up With the Kardashians star and the Grammy winner quizzed each other for their new feature in Architectural Digest, the couple's eldest daughter, North West, decided to pop in for a visit.
-In the adorable moment, captured in a YouTube video for the outlet, Kim and Kanye are seated in their living talking about the inspiration behind the design of their home when North, 6, comes running in.
+In the adorable moment, captured in a YouTube video for the outlet, Kim and Kanye are seated in their living room talking about the inspiration behind the design of their home when North, 6, comes running in.

 "We're in the middle of an interview," Kim laughs.